Cross-validation for change-point regression: pitfalls and solutions: New cross-validation criteria

-We require the following bounds on the speed at which the number of change-points $K$ and its upper bound $K_{\max}$ are permitted to increase. \begin{Assumption}[Number of Change-points] \begin{enumerate}[(i)] \item $K_{\max} \geq K$ for all $n$ sufficiently large, and $K$ is non-decreasing. \item $K = o(\underline{\lambda})$ and $K (\log(K\vee e))^2 = o(\log\log\overline{\lambda})$. \item $(K_{\max} \log K_{\max})^{1/2} = o(\log\log\overline{\lambda})$. \end{enumerate} \end{Assumption} Condition \eqref{assumption:cpNumberMultivariateKmax} ensures that the true number of change-points is considered by the method.
-This is not too difficult to satisfy as comparing \eqref{assumption:cpNumberBound} and \eqref{assumption:cpNumberKmaxBound} shows that $K_{\max}$ can increase more than quadratically in $K$.
-Condition \eqref{assumption:cpNumberBound} restricts the growth of $K$ quite substantially, but ensures that the costs of adding a false positive, which is of order $\sigma^2 \log\log\overline{\lambda}$, dominates the cost of miss-estimating change-point locations when $L=K$.
-On the other hand, \eqref{assumption:cpNumberKmaxBound} ensures that the former also dominates the variance of the cross-validation error criterion for all $K \leq L \leq K_{\max}$.
+We require the following bounds on the speed at which the number of change-points $K$ and its upper bound $K_{\max}$ are permitted to increase. \begin{Assumption}[Number of Change-points] \begin{enumerate}[label=(\roman*)] \item $K_{\max} \geq K$ for all $n$ sufficiently large, and $K$ is non-decreasing. \item $K = o(\underline{\lambda})$ and $K (\log(K\vee 1))^2 = o(\log\log\overline{\lambda})$. \item $(K_{\max} \log K_{\max})^{1/2} = o(\log\log\overline{\lambda})$. \end{enumerate} \end{Assumption} Condition \ref{assumption:cpNumberMultivariateKmax} ensures that the true number of change-points is considered by the method.
+This is not too difficult to satisfy as comparing \ref{assumption:cpNumberBound} and \ref{assumption:cpNumberKmaxBound} shows that $K_{\max}$ can increase more than quadratically in $K$.
+Condition \ref{assumption:cpNumberBound} however restricts the growth of $K$ quite substantially: we have $\overline{\lambda} \geq n / K$ and hence $K (\log(K\vee 1))^2 = o(\log\log n)$.
+This condition is sufficient to ensure that the cost of adding a false positive, which is of order $\sigma^2 \log\log\overline{\lambda}$, dominates the cost of misestimating change-point locations when $L=K$.
+On the other hand, \ref{assumption:cpNumberKmaxBound} ensures that the former also dominates the variance of the cross-validation error criterion for all $K \leq L \leq K_{\max}$.
+Relative to other results on (non-cross-validation based) change-point approaches, the condition on the growth of $K$ is quite restrictive \citep{frick2014multiscale,Garreau2018Consistent,verzelen2020optimal}.
+We remark however that \ref{assumption:cpNumberBound} and \ref{assumption:cpNumberKmaxBound} are likely artefacts of our proof strategy, which considers worst case scenarios for each estimated change-point location, rather than a fundamental limitation of cross-validation.
+In practice, $K_{\max}$ does not have to be fixed in advance.
+Calculating $\operatorname{CV}_{(1)}(L)$ for increasing $L$ and stopping once a clear local minimum is found is possible and is the approach we use in our numerical results; further details are given in Section~\ref{sec:adaptiveKmax}.

 \begin{Theorem} Suppose Assumption~\ref{assumption:cpNumberMultivariate} holds, and in the case where $K > 0$ eventually,

 Then we have

 \end{Theorem}